-The process took 2 weeks - interviewed at ReSearch Pharmaceutical Services in October 2011.
+The process took 2 weeks.
+I interviewed at ReSearch Pharmaceutical Services (New York, NY) in October 2011.

 - How much do we need to pay you to make the switch?
-View Answers (2)
+2 Answers

-I applied through other source and the process took 2 weeks - interviewed at ReSearch Pharmaceutical Services in November 2011.
+I applied through other source.
+The process took 2 weeks.
+I interviewed at ReSearch Pharmaceutical Services in November 2011.